Discover three core benefits and three important risks of using a nearshore partner and an in-house software development team.

 |Even if you have a dedicated IT department in your company, software development may not be their strongest suit.|

 This means many vital aspects of the development may not be known to them and may cause problems in further stages of development.
-For example, before embarking on development, the analysis and design stage is recommended.
-Conducted by specialists in Analysis and Design, it will ensure the findings and conclusions result in a well-suited software solution without the risk of an oversight.
+For example, before embarking on development, a discovery workshop is recommended.
+During such a workshop, specialists in Analysis and Design will guide the process of evaluating, designing and planning your project, thus minimising the risk of an oversight.

 What IT Decision Makers think about the differences?
 Find out in the video: